engelsj/ebusiness-blog-project/README.md

  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```
 This output means the API's have generated approtiatly.
 There are many commands that can be accessed via https://github.com/o1lab/xmysql
+The strength of xmysql is that it generates all the applicable REST API's one can use on the selected database.
 ####